wagtail/wagtail/docs/getting_started/tutorial.md

 ```
 When this command is exceuted it prompts the user to add a username, email and password.

-Note that when typing the password, the text remains unseen by the user because of it's a command line interface.
+Note that when typing the password, the text remains unseen by the user because it's written in a command line interface.
 The login details used here will be used to access the admin site, which gives you a superuser permission to view/create/manage the database.

 ### Start the server